wheatgreaser/wheatgreaser.github.io/neuralnetfromscratch.md

 activation functions in the output layer can also help express the output of the network as a probability distribution or a binary classification.

+## 6th Aug, 2024:
+now i need to implement the chain rule programitcally. its, suoper simple, we basically set the gradient (final output with respect to the current variable) as the gradient of the local output (final output with respect to local output) times the the derivative of the local output with respect to x. if we iteratively do this for each node we basically get the gradient of the final output with respect to each individual node.

+we use topological sort to traverse backwards through the expression graph. it works such that the current variable is only going to be in the list if all its children are in the list.

+badabing badaboom, autgorad done.
+LETS FUCKING GOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO.